-Setting up a small design team for success and slashing UI workload by 83%.
+Clarion: Designing for scale and slashing UI workload by 83%

 The core issues included: